What is Fraud?

 |

-Recurring: Conducted on a regular and recurring basis
+Recurring: Conducted on a regular and concurrent basis

 |